-Of course there is some overlapping in scope.
-Notably, during the design phase RM principles have been applied by way of for example Design Reviews, Hazards and Operability (HAZOP) studies as well as sewage and water quality HIRAC with applicable risk treatment controls put in place that enable VWS to prevent or mitigate the potential for and adverse event or circumstance to arise and to mitigate the impact of that adverse event that may prevent VWS from supplying services.
-These controls are evident within the detail of the appendices and are addressed in detail in the other plans noted above in Section 8.
+During the design phase RM principles were applied by way of for example Design Reviews, Hazards and Operability (HAZOP) studies as well as sewage and water quality HIRAC with applicable risk treatment controls put in place that enable VWS to prevent or mitigate the potential for and adverse event or circumstance to arise and to mitigate the impact of that adverse event that may prevent VWS from supplying services.
+These controls are evident within the detail of the appendices and are addressed in detail in the other plans noted above in Section 9.